Vinayaka2804/Database-Systems-Project/README.md

 # Database-Systems-Project
-This is a sample test project
+This is a project built using the LAMP stack(Linux, Apache, MySQL, and PHP).